tarneaux/dmscripts/README.md

 ## Troubleshooting

-If you run into any issues:
-- The script you are running might be using doas (a better alternative to sudo) and so require its passwordless config.
-Enable passwordless doas in the config file to be able to use the script.
+If you run into any issues, it might be because running sudo requires a password.
+Either modify the scripts to ask for the password, or configure sudo with NOPASSWD.